osamaandosama/RL/README.md

 | Transaction cost κ | 0.1% of risky turnover |
 | **Total runs** | **72** |

-> **Sanity check.** Before the full grid, a short 20k-step PPO run reached a test Sharpe of **0.86** (vs. 0.98 for 1/N), confirming the data → environment → agent loop works end-to-end.
+> **Sanity check.** Before the full grid, a short 20k-step PPO run reached a test Sharpe of **0.86** (vs. 0.98 for 1/N), confirming the data for the environment-to-agent loop works end-to-end.

 ## Results